 “A goal without a plan is just a wish.” – Antoine de Saint-Exuperys

-Here are some reasons why people create a budgeting plan.
+To give you an idea, here are some reasons why people create a budgeting plan:

 Source: Debt.com